hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

     2022/01/31 17:42:25 Adjudicator event: type = *channel.ConcludedEvent, client = 0x56FD289cEe714a5E471c418436EFA63E780D7a87
     2022/01/31 17:42:30 Client balances: [94 106]

-With this, we conclude our payment-channel tutorial.
+With this, we conclude our payment channel tutorial.

 .. toctree::
    :hidden: